awslabs/containers-cost-allocation-dashboard/README.md

 It's used to deploy the following:

 1. The AWS resources that support the solution
-2. The Kubecost S3 Exporter Pod on each cluster, by invoking Helm
+2. The K8s resources (Kubecost S3 Exporter CronJob, and Service Account) on each cluster.<br />
+This is done either by invoking Helm, or by generating a Helm `values.yaml` for you to deploy.<br />
+These options are configurable per cluster by using the `invoke_helm` variable.<br />
+If set, Terraform will invoke Helm and will deploy the K8s resources This is the default option.<br />
+If not set, Terraform will generate a Helm `values.yaml` for this cluster.<br />
+You'll then need to deploy the K8s resources yourself using the `helm` command.

 This guide is composed of the following sections: